Rhamphorhynchus: Life history

 Traditionally, the large size variation between specimens of Rhamphorhynchus has been taken to represent species variation.
 However, in a 1995 paper, Bennett argued that these "species" actually represent year-classes of a single species, Rhamphorhynchus muensteri, from flaplings to adults.
 Following from this interpretation, Bennett found several notable changes that occurred in R. muensteri as the animal aged.

+The smallest known Rhamphorhynchus specimen has a wingspan of only 290 mm; however, it is likely that even such a small individual was capable of flight.
+Bennett examined two possibilities for hatchlings: that they were altricial, requiring some period of parental care before leaving the nest, or that they were precocial, hatching with sufficient size and ability for flight.
+If precocious, Bennett suggested that clutches would be small, with only one or two eggs laid per clutch, to compensate for the relatively large size of the hatchings.
+Bennett did not speculate on which possibility was more likely, though the discovery of a pterosaur embryo (Avgodectes) with strongly ossified bones suggests that pterosaurs in general were precocial, able to fly soon after hatching with minimal parental care.
+This theory was contested by a histological study of Rhamphorhynchus that showed the initial rapid growth was followed by a prolonged period of slow growth.

 Juvenile Rhamphorhynchus had relatively short skulls with large eyes, and the toothless beak-like tips of the jaws were shorter in juveniles than adults, with rounded, blunt lower jaw tips eventually becoming slender and pointed as the animals grew.
 Adult Rhamphorhynchus also developed a strong upward "hook" at the end of the lower jaw.
 The number of teeth remained constant from juvenile to adult, though the teeth became relatively shorter and stockier as the animals grew, possibly to accommodate larger and more powerful prey.
 The pelvic and pectoral girdles fused as the animals aged, with full pectoral fusion attained by one year of age.
 The shape of the tail vane also changed across various age classes of Rhamphorhynchus.
 In juveniles, the vane was shallow relative to the tail and roughly oval, or "lancet-shaped".
 As growth progressed, the tail vane became diamond-shaped, and finally triangular in the largest individuals.

-The smallest known Rhamphorhynchus specimen has a wingspan of only 290 mm; however, it is likely that even such a small individual was capable of flight.
-Bennett examined two possibilities for hatchlings: that they were altricial, requiring some period of parental care before leaving the nest, or that they were precocial, hatching with sufficient size and ability for flight.
-If precocious, Bennett suggested that clutches would be small, with only one or two eggs laid per clutch, to compensate for the relatively large size of the hatchings.
-Bennett did not speculate on which possibility was more likely, though the discovery of a pterosaur embryo (Avgodectes) with strongly ossified bones suggests that pterosaurs in general were precocial, able to fly soon after hatching with minimal parental care.
-This theory was contested by a histological study of Rhamphorhynchus that showed the initial rapid growth was followed by a prolonged period of slow growth.

 In 2020, published ontogenetic analyses indicated that Rhamphorhynchus could fly soon after hatching, supporting the theory of precociality in the species.
-It has also been suggested that juveniles may have occupied different sequential niches throughout their growth as they matured.
+The study supported the conclusion that juveniles may have occupied different sequential niches throughout their growth as they matured.